 You can build your own air quality sensor in an afternoon.
 Measure the particulate matter exposure in your street, or go to locations of interest like schools, parks and industrial complexes.

-hackAIR has guidelines for three different types of sensors.
+hackAIR has guidelines for four different types of sensors.

 - hackAIR cardboard.
 An easy way to provide measurements of air pollution using cardboard, grease and a bit of time.
 No electronics are needed, and you probably have all materials already at home.
 Go to the instructions.

 - hackAIR home.
 This sensor connects to your home or office internet, and automatically uploads a measurement every ten minutes.
 You will need to plug it into an electricity socket.
 The node is based on Arduino and costs ca. 50 EUR.
 Go to the instructions.